praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities-med-records.md

     ```
     Save and exit.

-## Task 2: Compile and Run the Community Detection
+## Task 2: Compile and Run the Community Detection on medical records

 Here, We are using the smaller graph created in Lab 5.
 You can also run on the main graph, which is created in Lab 3, or any data which you loaded through SQL Tuning Sets.